Who is one card away from suspension in the Premier League?

 • Published

-Several Premier League players who were close to one-match ban after accumulating four yellow cards will be relieved to find themselves on much safer ground when they take to the pitch on Saturday.
+Several Premier League players who were close to a one-match ban after accumulating four yellow cards have found themselves on much safer ground since the threshold was raised on 3 January.

-Until this point in the season, players received a one-match ban for picking up five yellow cards in their side's first 19 Premier League matches.
+Until that point in the season, players received a one-match ban for being shown five yellow cards in their side's first 19 Premier League matches.

-But after 19 games, starting on 3 January, the ban moves to 10 yellow cards - albeit with a harsher punishment.
-Players who accumulate 10 yellow cards prior to the conclusion of the 32nd game receive a two-match instead of one-match suspension.
+But after 19 games, the ban moved to 10 yellow cards - albeit with a harsher punishment.
+Players who accumulate 10 yellow cards prior to the conclusion of the 32nd game receive a ban of two matches rather than one.

-Total yellow cards received before 3 January will carry over into the next phase of games, but players on four yellow cards are no longer one card away from suspension until they reach nine yellow cards.
+Total yellow cards received before 3 January were carried into the next phase of games, but players on four yellow cards are no longer one card away from suspension until they reach nine yellow cards.

 Should any players receive 15 yellow cards in a season, they will acquire a three-match suspension.